Magnety/tuFramework_win/documentation/common_problems_and_solutions.md

 This can happen when running inference (or training) with mixed precision enabled on older GPU hardware.
 It points to some operation not being implemented in half precision for the type of GPU you are using.
-There are flags to enforce the use of fp32 for both nnUNet_predict and nnUNet_train.
+There are flags to enforce the use of fp32 for both tuframework_predict and tuframework_train.
 If you run into this error, using these flags will probably solve it.
-See `nnUNet_predict -h` and `nnUNet_train -h` for what the flags are.
+See `tuframework_predict -h` and `tuframework_train -h` for what the flags are.

 ## nnU-Net gets 'stuck' during preprocessing, training or inference
 nnU-Net uses python multiprocessing to leverage multiple CPU cores during preprocessing, background workers for data